AdvancedPhotonSource/GSAS-II/docs/source/GSASIIGUIr.rst

 ================================  =================================================================
 Class or function name             Description
 ================================  =================================================================
+:func:`G2MessageBox`               Displays text typically used for errors or warnings.
+:func:`ShowScrolledInfo`           Dialog to display longer text where scrolling is
+                                   possibly needed
+:class:`gpxFileSelector`           File browser dialog for opening existing .gpx files :func:`GetImportFile`              Gets one or more files from the appropriate import
+                                   directory, which can be overridden.
+Arguments follow those of :func:`wx.FileDialog` :func:`G2FileBrowser`              An alternate file selection dialog
+                                   to use in place of :func:`wx.FileDialog`.
+Offers a filter and breaks long lists into ranges.
-:class:`gpxFileSelector`           File browser dialog for opening existing .gpx files :func:`askSaveFile`                Get a file name from user :func:`askSaveDirectory`           Get a directory name from user :class:`MultiColumnSelection`      A dialog that builds a multicolumn table, word wrapping
+:func:`askSaveFile`                Get a file name from user :func:`askSaveDirectory`           Get a directory name from user :class:`MultiColumnSelection`      A dialog that builds a multicolumn table, word wrapping